martinabr/multi-phy-tsch/README.md

 # IEEE 802.15.4 Multi-PHY TSCH with sub-GHz support

 This repository contains the source code of TSCH for 868 MHz and the multi-band support for TSCH.
-To learn more about it , check out our IEEE LCN'19 paper -- *IEEE 802.15.4 TSCH in Sub-GHz: Design Considerations and Multi-band Support*.
+To learn more about it, check out our IEEE LCN'19 paper -- *IEEE 802.15.4 TSCH in Sub-GHz: Design Considerations and Multi-band Support*.

 ## Code Layout